SysKitTeam/docs-point/point-collaborators/manage-access/manage-group-access.md

 # Manage Group Access

-Group Access in SysKit Point can **simplify the day-to-day management of groups** where you are the owner.
+Group Access in Syskit Point can **simplify the day-to-day management of groups** where you are the owner.

 It helps you **ensure users have access to all the resources they need** to do their work effectively as well as **identify and remove users** that should no longer have access.

-When it comes to group access management, SysKit Point lets you easily:
+When it comes to group access management, Syskit Point lets you easily:
  * [Change Group Permissions](#manage-group-permissions)
  * [Add and Remove Group Owners](#add-and-remove-group-owners)
  * [Remove Group Access](#remove-group-access)